Reviewed by Harriet

 This little treasure of a book tells the story, in his own words, of the last survivor of the last, illegal, cargo of enslaved Africans to be brought for sale in America.
 The horrors of slavery have been highlighted in literature and film before, but this account is unique in its freshness and immediacy, and in the fact that it covers the life of one man from his first nineteen years in Africa to his capture, imprisonment, voyage across the Atlantic, enslavement and subsequent years of freedom.
 The man, known in America as Cudjo Lewis, was interviewed in the late 1920s by the African American cultural anthropologist Zora Neale Hurston, who spent many fruitless years trying to get the book published.
 Amazingly, this is the first time it has appeared in print.

 Oh Lor’ I know it you call my name.
 Nobody don’t callee me my name from across the water but you.
-You aways callee me Kossola, jus’ lak I in de Africky soil.
+You aways callee me Kossola, jus’ lak I in de Africa soil.

-Kossola (right) tells the story in his own way.
-When he starts describing his father and grandfather, Hurston tries to stop him, but his family and heritage are important to him.
-He tells of his growing up in his village, his training aged fourteen to be a soldier.
-At the age of nineteen he sees a girl he would like to marry, but there are weeks of initial rites to be carried out, and before these come to an end his village is attacked by the vicious female warriors of the Dahomey tribe, who slaughter many of the townspeople and capture more than a hundred others to be taken to the coast and kept in a fenced enclosure known as a barracoon to await transportation to America.
+Kossola tells the story in his own way.
+When he starts describing his father and grandfather, Hurston tries to stop him, but his family and heritage is important to him.
+He describes his growing up in his village, his training aged fourteen to be a soldier.
+At the age of nineteen he see a girl he would like to marry, but there are weeks of initial rites to be carried out, and before these come to an end his village is attacked by the vicious female warriors of the Dahomey tribe, who slaughtered many of the townspeople and captured more than a hundred others to be taken to the coast and kept in what was known as a barracoon to await transportation to America.
 Then there’s the terrible journey on the Clothilde, Kossola terrified of the sea and the wind and weakened by the confinement and the lack of proper food.
 He describes the harsh conditions of labour on the plantation where he has been sold, the confusion of the slaves when they hear of the fighting in the war and their eventual learning that they are now free.
 But freedom brings its own problems – they find some land and hope to be given it, but no, they must work to buy their land and build their houses, and eventually Africatown comes into existence.

 Kossola’s story, and the appendix containing some of the stories he told Hurston, takes up a bare 117 pages of this book – the rest is a very thorough contextual introduction by the editor, Deborah G. Plant, plus notes and a glossary.
 All these are useful to have, but the real meat of the book is the story of Kossola himself, in his own vernacular, plus the lively interjections of Hurston herself as she describes her meetings with the old man, complete with their consumption of watermelon, peaches and crabs.
 This is truly a really important book, and one that should be read by anybody with any interest in what is one of the most tragic episodes in living history.